Pica

 Background

-Pica is typically defined as persistent ingestion of nonnutritive substances for at least 1 month at an age for which this behavior is developmentally inappropriate.[1]
+Pica is typically defined as persistent ingestion of nonnutritive substances for at least 1 month at an age for which this behavior is developmentally inappropriate, and the behavior must not be part of a culturally sanctioned practice.[1]
 The definition is occasionally broadened to include the mouthing of nonnutritive substances.
-Pica may be benign, or it may have life-threatening consequences.

-The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), classifies pica under feeding and eating disorders and notes that it may be present in conjunction with other feeding and eating disorders.[1]
-DSM-5 criteria for pica are as follows:
+The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, Text Revision (DSM-5-TR), classifies pica under feeding and eating disorders and notes that it may be present in conjunction with other feeding and eating disorders.[1]
+DSM-5-TR criteria for pica are as follows:

 A minimum age of 2 years is suggested for the diagnosis.
 In children aged 18 months to 2 years, the ingestion and mouthing of nonnutritive substances is common and is not considered pathologic.